Purdue-CS193/homework-0-khanhnguyenpurdue/index.md

 Some of my favorite things about CS193:

--    No extra, final exam.
+-    No midterms, final exams.
 -    Young intrsuctors with the same vibes as students.
 -    A lot of discussions during the lessons.
--    Cute Powerpoint Slides with a lof of fun images.
+-    Cute Powerpoint Slides with a lot of fun images.
 -    Fun activities in class.